astrapi69/silly-collection/README.md

 ## gradle dependency

-You can first define the version in the ext section and add than the following gradle dependency to your project `build.gradle` if you want to import the core functionality of silly-collections:
+You can first define the version in the ext section and add than the following gradle dependency to your project `build.gradle` if you want to import the core functionality of silly-collection:

 define version in file gradle.properties

 ```

-sillyCollectionsVersion=19
+sillyCollectionVersion=19
 ```

 or in build.gradle ext area